jxjhheric/clip-relay/README.md

 `npm start` launches the custom server in production mode.
 Tables are created automatically on first start if the SQLite file is empty.
 The server listens on `PORT` (default 8087).

 ## Environment Variables
-Create a `.env` file based on the included example:
+Create a `.env` file (minimum):

 ```
-DATABASE_URL="file:../data/custom.db"
 CLIPBOARD_PASSWORD="change-me"
+# Optional: DATABASE_URL (override only if you need a custom location)
+# Locally defaults to ./data/custom.db; in Docker (WORKDIR=/app) defaults to /app/data/custom.db
+# DATABASE_URL="file:/app/data/custom.db"
 ```
-- `DATABASE_URL` points to the SQLite database file.
-Supports `file:relative/or/absolute/path.db` or a plain file path.
-If not set, the app falls back to `./data/custom.db` automatically.
 - `CLIPBOARD_PASSWORD` controls access to the UI; users must enter the password once per session.
+- `DATABASE_URL` is optional.
+It supports `file:relative/or/absolute/path.db` or a plain file path.
+If not set, the app falls back to `./data/custom.db` (and inside a container, that resolves to `/app/data/custom.db`).

 ## Docker
 The provided `Dockerfile` builds a slim, production-ready image.
 First-time empty volumes are auto-initialized at runtime.